mzazon/awesome-cloud-projects/aws/cost-optimization-automation-lambda/cost-optimization-automation-lambda.md

    echo "✅ CloudWatch dashboard created successfully"
    ```

    The monitoring dashboard is now operational and provides comprehensive visibility into the cost optimization system's performance and health.
 This centralized monitoring approach enables proactive issue detection and system optimization, ensuring the cost optimization automation continues to deliver value while maintaining operational reliability.
 The dashboard supports both real-time monitoring and historical analysis for continuous improvement.
-Configure CloudWatch alarms with appropriate thresholds to balance between early warning and false positive alerts.

 8. **Test the Cost Optimization System**: